-- Strongly discourage staff and adults from eating together, especially indoors. - o Programs must notify staff that they should not eat indoors when possible. - Programs must provide an outdoor break area, if feasible, for staff to eat. - Discourage staff from gathering in break rooms and other indoor staff spaces. - Limit the number of people in indoor break rooms and other staff spaces to the lesser of a) 50% of the maximum occupancy or - b) The number of people allowed by 6 feet distancing. - Post the maximum number of people allowed in break rooms and other staff areas. - Post required signs in break rooms, including signs reminding staff to stay 6 feet apart, keep their facemasks on unless eating, and wash their hands before and after eating - Open windows and doors to increase ventilation, when feasible, especially if staff are eating or if the room is near the maximum number of people allowed.
+- Discourage staff and volunteers who are not fully vaccinated for COVID-19 from eating together, especially indoors. - Programs must notify staff that they should not eat indoors when possible. - Programs must provide an outdoor break area, if feasible, for staff to eat. - Discourage staff from gathering in break rooms and other indoor staff spaces. - Limit the number of people in indoor break rooms and other staff spaces to the lesser of a) 50% of the maximum occupancy or - b) The number of people allowed by 6 feet distancing. - Post the maximum number of people allowed in break rooms and other staff areas. - Post required signs in break rooms, including signs reminding staff to stay 6 feet apart, keep their facemasks on unless eating, and wash their hands before and after eating - Open windows and doors to increase ventilation, when feasible, especially if staff are eating or if the room is near the maximum number of people allowed.